 As a general rule, limited company dividends should get paid out to 'all shareholders'.
 The rules for paying a shareholder dividend means:

 You need to write up a dividend voucher for each dividend payment made by the company.
 The payment voucher is part of share dividend paperwork and must show:

 Each dividend recipient must get a copy of the voucher.
 The company must also keep a copy in the accounting records.

 If you take money out of a limited company it is not always salary or a dividend.
-If you take out more money than got put in it is 'officially' called a 'directors' loan'.
+Taking out more money than got put in would be 'director's loans' for HMRC purposes.

 How to Take Money Out of a Private Limited Company in the United Kingdom